PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_FAQ/frequent_asked_questions.rst

-git..
-Purpose: This chapter aims to provide a few answers to very frequent asked questions.
+..
+Purpose: This chapter aims to provide a few answers to very frequently asked questions.
 It
+:hidden:
-.. should aswer only very limited tasks or steps.
-Don't use for more complex workflow or tasks.
+.. should answer only very limited tasks or steps.
+Don't use it for more complex workflow or tasks.
+:hidden:

 ***************
-Fraquent Asked Questions
+Frequently Asked Questions
 ***************

 .. only:: html